 - 3.2.6.
-Some imaging codes submitted to the DID are grouped under the modality 'Endoscopy', however, this only provides partial coverage of the broader definition of endoscopy, therefore does not feature in the main report.
+Some imaging codes submitted to the DID are grouped under the modality 'Endoscopy'.
+However, this only provides partial coverage of endoscopy services (those recorded on the RIS), so it does not feature in the main report.
 Some imaging codes are grouped under the modality Cone Beam Computed Tomography, but these are also excluded from the main report due to limited coverage.
-Additionally, some examination codes submitted to the DID are not mapped to any modality the occasions when this occurs are shown in Figure 2.
+Additionally, some examination codes submitted to the DID are not mapped to any modality - the occasions when this occurs are shown in Figure 2.
 Codes not grouped into a modality are excluded from the analysis as they may be insufficiently precise, not generally stored in RISs or covered more fully in other data. - 3.2.7.
 Annex 3 gives the amount of imaging activity submitted to the DID which is identified as endoscopy and that without a modality, by provider. - 3.2.8.
 Imaging Tests that could contribute to Early Diagnosis of Cancer are derived as follows (subject to review):